Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: The optimal control problem

 \section{The optimal control problem}

-In this section we illustrate the utility of the tools of stochastic calculus via regularization in the study of optimal control problems driven by SPDEs.
+In this section we illustrate the utility of the tools of stochastic calculus via regularization in the study of optimal control problems driven by stochastic PDEs or more in general by infinite dimensional stochastic differential equations.
 We will prove a decomposition result for the strong solutions of the Hamilton-Jacobi-Bellman equation related to the optimal control problem and we use that decomposition to derive a verification theorem.

 $U$, $U_0$, $\W_Q=\{\W_Q(t):t\leq s\leq T\}$, $\mathcal{L}_2(U_0, H)$ and $A\colon D(A) \subseteq H \to H$ were defined as in Section \ref{sec:SPDEs}.